openskynetwork/osky-sample/README.md

 # osky-sample

-This repository contains sample ADS-B data taken from the OpenSky network.
+This repository contains sample ADS-B data taken from the OpenSky Network.
 Raw messages are stored using the [Avro serialization system](https://avro.apache.org/) with the following Schema:

 ```